roytang/blog/content/post/2026/06/weeknotes-06-21/index.md

 ### Elsewhere

-We uploaded another new episode to the trivia tea YT channel: [The Camote Show S16E05 - Cinenerdle and how to avoid a copyright strike](https://www.youtube.com/watch?v=Oh3LmlGATBo)
+We uploaded another new episode to the trivia team YT channel: [The Camote Show S16E05 - Cinenerdle and how to avoid a copyright strike](https://www.youtube.com/watch?v=Oh3LmlGATBo)

 I had to lightly edit this video to avoid copyright strikes, I put in one of my sketches instead: